AmirJey/Cheatsheet/README.md

 # CheetSheat
-This repository contains a big list of programming languages cheat sheet.
+This repository contains a big list of programming languages cheat sheet. :rocket:

 <h2>A</h2>